ghozimahdi/RCH/README.md

 # RCH
 Resource Code Helper

-> **RCH** adalah library **Resource Code Helper** ya betul sumber code pembantu , jadi library ini di ciptakan untuk para developer android yang ingin cara instan mengcodekan suatu code yang jika di tulis akan sangat panjang dan menghabiskan banyak waktu.
+> **RCH** library is **Resource Code Helper** Yes really source code helper , So this library is created for the android developers who want an instant way to encode a code that if the write will be very long and spend a lot of time.

-jika kamu ingin membuat codemu **Clean Code** , ini library yang cocok buatmu.Untuk informasi lebih lanjut lihat di [wiki][1].
+If you want to make your code **Clean Code** ,This library suits you.
+For more information see on [wiki][1].

-## Fitur
+## Features

 - [injection view android component with **@annotation processing**][2]
 - [can use **Design Pattren MVP ADAPTER**][4]